camel-tooling/camel-lsp-client-vscode/Readme.md

   - Yaml DSL
   - Java DSL
   - XML DSL
+  - from an OpenAPI file using Yaml DSL
 - Create a Camel Quarkus project
 - Create a Camel on SpringBoot project
 - **XML DSL Only:**